 Pay particular attention to keep in good condition the screw thread of the cylinder on which the regulator is.
 Check the condition of the regulator every year and change it if necessary.
 Use regulators identical to the ones that are fitted.

 Have the repairs carried out by someone skilled.

 POSITION OF GAS BOTTLE

-The locker for storing gas bottles can be accessed through the cockpit, to starboard of the alley.
-The locker can accommodate 1 gas bottles.
+The locker for storing gas bottles can be reached through the cockpit.

+The locker can accommodate a gas bottle.
 The locker is equipped with bottle fastening straps.